MIDAS Knowledge Base

-- On the 3rd of the month you update your MIDAS system from v4.15 to v4.22
+- On the 3rd of the month you update your MIDAS system from v4.30 to v4.34.

-- You restore physical server files to the date of the last backup (1st of the month) - MIDAS files then revert to v4.15 (as this was the version you were running on 1st of the month prior to updating)
+- You restore physical server files to the date of the last backup (1st of the month).
+MIDAS files then revert to v4.30 (as this was the version you were running on 1st of the month prior to updating).

-- You restore your MySQL server databases to their last good backup (i.e. 22nd of the month) - at this point in time the database was for MIDAS v4.22
+- You restore your MySQL server databases to their last good backup (i.e. 22nd of the month).
+At this point in time the database was for MIDAS v4.34.

-- The result is that your server is then running MIDAS v4.15, but with an incompatible database from a newer version of MIDAS (v4.22)
+- The result is that your server is then running MIDAS v4.30, but with an incompatible database from a newer version of MIDAS (v4.34).

-Whilst the likelihood of either scenario occurring is extremely rare, there are pro-active steps that you can take to mitigate each;
+Whilst the likelihood of such scenario occurring is extremely low, there are some pro-active steps you can take to mitigate each;

-Firstly, should you ever wish to move/relocate MIDAS to a new server, please ensure that your MIDAS system is up-to-date in the first instance (You can check for and obtain updates from within the software via MIDAS Admin Options -> Manage MIDAS -> Update).
+Firstly, should you ever wish to move/relocate MIDAS to a new server, please ensure that your MIDAS system is up-to-date in the first instance.
+To do this, please check for and obtain updates from within the software via MIDAS Admin Options → Manage MIDAS → Update.
 Once your MIDAS system is up-to-date, please follow our "How to relocate MIDAS to a new server" guide.

 If the expected database version is higher than the detected version: